Alemi7523/Alemi7523.github.io/index.md

 There is no friendship choice if you trusted Jenner.

-So begins Rejuvenations next major twist... time travel!
+So begins Rejuvenations next major twist... time travel.

 ## Aevium (Past) 1st Visit